filmad19/filmad19/README.md

 ### Matthias FILZMAIER

-Hi👋, I am a Web Developer & Software Developer who loves to code!
+Hi👋, I am a Software Developer who loves to code!
 I currently attend the HTBLA Kaindorf.

 ### 🌱 What I want to learn in 2022/2023...

 - React
 - Angular
-- TypeScript
+- Python

 ### 📫 How to reach me...